-Michelle de Klerk, founder of the Women’s Chapter, has had a portfolio of careers.
+Michelle de Klerk, founder of the Women’s Chapter, has had an extensive career in communications.
 She worked as a journalist in South Africa before relocating to the UK, where she worked her way up to associate editor for a commodities title.
 In 2009 she moved on to oversee the global marketing activity for a global boutique hotel group.

 The common thread through the various professions and experience working around the globe, from Paris to Hong Kong, was people: connecting with them and discovering the story behind the story.

 Meanwhile in 2011, de Klerk and her husband moved to Paris.
 The couple soon discovered that they were expecting twins.
 After two years in France, they returned to the UK, and de Klerk set about reactivating her network.

 After launching luxury marketing and private clients venture, The World At Your Feet, de Klerk set up her networking organisation the Women’s Chapter in 2014.

 The group runs small, curated networking events, largely for senior-level professional women, entrepreneurs and creatives, as well as larger outreach events open to everyone.